shreeshailaya/C-DAC-Notes/Python/Readme.md

 ### Tuples
 - Defined by ()
 - Syntax `a= (2,4,9)`
-- Tuples are imutable we cannot change value in it
+- Tuples are immutable we cannot change value in it
-- Itteration is faster because it is imutable
+- Iteration is faster because it is immutable
 - but indexing is allowed
 - Two methods i.e count and index
-- Count counts number of occurance of the perticular number `a.count(number)`
+- Count counts number of occurrence of the particular number `a.count(number)`
-- Index gives index value of the perticular number
+- Index gives index value of the particular number
 - You can store any data type in Tuples

 ### Sets
 - Defined by {}
 - Syntax `a={1,2,5,4}`
 - It is a collection of unique elements
-- It dont follow the Sequence
+- It don't follow the Sequence
 - Every value is Unique
-- Indexing is not supported  because it dont follow sequence
+- Indexing is not supported  because it don't follow sequence
 - Some functions in sets

 ### Dictionary